aplteam/Tatin/docs/SyntaxReference.md

 <group-name>-<package-name>-<precise_version_number>
 ```

-You may delete several packages in one go by specifying several complete package IDs.
-However, all packages will be deleted from the Registry identified by `regID`. `regID` can be a URL or a Registry alias or a Registry ID.
+You may delete several packages in one go by specifying several complete package IDs as a nested vector.
+However, all packages will be deleted from the same Registry identified by `regID`. `regID` can be a URL or a Registry alias or a Registry ID.

 The function returns an HTTP status code and a message, which will be empty in case of success.